 What is a Veterans Pension?

 A Veterans Basic Pension Benefit is a disability income program available to veterans and to the single surviving spouse of a deceased veteran.
-To be eligible, a veteran has to have served active duty in the military or a qualified support organization for at least 90 days with one of those days being during a period of a declared war.
+To be eligible, a veteran must served active duty in the military or a qualified support organization for at least 90 days with one of those days being during a period of a declared war.

 Service in combat is not required, only that the veteran was in the military service during wartime and was honorably discharged.
 Charts showing the dates of declared wartime service are listed below.

 There is a sister benefit to the Disability Pension called Compensation.
 This is for veterans who are disabled because of injuries or illnesses incurred while on active duty.
-Compensation is generally the more desirable benefit for a number of reasons but we will not go into this subject on this site.
+Compensation is generally the more desirable benefit for several reasons but we will not go into this subject on this site.
 This site is limited exclusively to the “Aid and Attendance” Pension Benefit.

 A veteran household generally cannot receive both a Pension and Compensation benefit at the same time.
 A decision must be made as to which benefit is better and the veteran must choose only that benefit.